Nearly 100 Bodies Are Exhumed From A Texas Site, Historical Slavery Or Forced Labor Is The Likely Scenario

 “Some of these chains, especially the ones that date prior to the Industrial Revolution, some of them have swivels on them, which were more than likely utilized in chain gangs,” said Reign Clark, the site’s archaeological project manager.

 It is likely the remains date from between 1878 and 1910 and the bodies belong to mostly males, one female being the exception according to CBS News.
-The ages for these individuals range from 14 through to 70-years-old.
+The ages for these individuals range from 14 to 70 years old.

 Researchers announced on Monday that the remains found in the unmarked gravesite likely belonged to freed black people who were forced to work on plantations.
 It is also suspected that some of these individuals might be from prison camps.